Revision Rotator Cuff Surgeon

 In these cases, a revision rotator cuff repair is typically required to provide the patient with an optimal outcome.
 A revision repair is a more difficult procedure due to the complexity of dealing with a tendon that has now torn multiple times and the fact that a repair has already been completed previously.

-How to Perform a Revision Rotator Cuff Repair
+How is a Revision Rotator Cuff Repair Performed?

 Dr. Padalecki conducts revision rotator cuff repairs via an arthroscopic approach as well.
 During surgery, his primary focus is to use as much of the healthy tendon as he can and reattach it to its native footprint.
 Some cases may involve a graft or additional attachment to assist in this process.
 Dr. Padalecki may also use assisted techniques such as a marrow stimulation healing response or platelet rich plasma.